 No, most standalone VPNs are fairly simple to set up.
-Most are controlled by a few inputs, generally an on/off switch and a nation selector, which allows you to pick whatever country’s IP you want to construct.
+A few inputs control most, generally an on/off switch and a nation selector, which allows you to pick whatever country’s IP you want to construct.
 Keep in mind that this may not be the case with corporate VPNs.

 How can I tell whether my VPN is active?

 VPN security isn’t a black-and-white issue.
-It’s chock-full of factors, all of which might influence whether you’re safe online.
-ExpressVPN, CyberGhost, NordVPN, and Private Internet Access all strike all the right notes, leaving your connection significantly secure than it was before.
+Instead, it’s chock-full of factors that might influence whether you’re safe online.
+However, ExpressVPN, CyberGhost, NordVPN, and Private Internet Access all strike the right notes, leaving your connection significantly more secure than before.

-We highly advise you to use a VPN if you want to be safe from any risks, and to invest in the correct one.
+We highly advise you to use a VPN if you want to be safe from any risks and invest in the correct one.